OmarPuig75/AudioBookConverter/README.md

 ## Opening the app (Gatekeeper warning)

-Since AudioBookConverter isn't distributed through the Mac App Store, macOS may warn that it "cannot be opened because the developer cannot be verified" on first launch.
-The app is notarized by Apple, so this is expected, not a security issue — here's how to open it:
+Since AudioBookConverter isn't distributed through the Mac App Store, macOS will show a one-time warning on first launch, since it was downloaded from the internet rather than the App Store.
+This is expected — the app is notarized by Apple, so macOS will confirm no malicious software was detected.

-1. Try to open the app normally (double-click) — you'll see the warning dialog
-2. Go to System Settings → Privacy & Security
-3. Scroll down to the Security section — you'll see a message about AudioBookConverter being blocked
-4. Click "Open Anyway"
-5. Confirm in the follow-up dialog

-You'll only need to do this once — subsequent launches will open normally.
+1. Open the .dmg and double-click AudioBookConverter
+2. You'll see a dialog: "AudioBookConverter is an app downloaded from the Internet.
+Are you sure you want to open it?" — along with confirmation that Apple checked it and found nothing malicious
+3. Click Open

+That's it — you won't be prompted again on future launches.

 ## Origin story